ThijsRay/CS4415-Sustainable-Software-Engineering/project1/blogpost.md

 In our opinion, the real, long-term solution would however be to make wider changes to the system.
-If it would be possible to pay a small monthly fee, which is spread over all webpages you visit, we could save energy and frustration from advertisements, while keeping the companies providing us with news and information with income.
+If it would be possible to pay a small monthly fee, which is spread over all webpages you visit, we could save energy and frustration from advertisements, while still enabling companies that provide us with news, information and entertainment to have an income.
 We understand this would be a complicated and long process to change, but maybe this small experiment can provide a little extra motivation!

 <!---